 From the list of games we were told we compiled a list of the Top 16 which will battle it out to be crowned the counties favourite game this century.

-Our Top 16 Bracket was released on Saturday and can be seen here.
+Our Top 16 Bracket was released earlier and can be seen here.

 Our second Last-16 pairing is live now and can be voted on on our Twitter and Instagram pages!

 This pairing sees Limerick’s 2018 All-Ireland Quarter-Final win over Kilkenny come up against the 2014 Munster Championship Semi-Final victory against Tipperary.

 The 2018 win over the Cats was Limerick’s first against the Leinster side since the 1973 All-Ireland final.